muescha/dot_hammerspoon/README.md

 ### [RetryWhile](/Helpers/RetryWhile.lua)

 This helper function allows you to retry a function until it returns true or the maximum number of retries is reached.
 It is useful for situations where you need to wait for a condition to be met before proceeding with your script.

+When you need an onComplete function, you can use [RetryWhileOnComplete](/Helpers/RetryWhileOnComplete.lua) the `onComplete` parameter to specify a function that will be called when the retry is complete or `maxTries` is reached.

 ### DebugFunction